ShaheenHossain/eagle-12.1/doc/reference/testing.rst

 Testing Python code
 ===================

-Eagle ERP provides support for testing modules using unittest.
+Eagle provides support for testing modules using unittest.

 To write tests, simply define a ``tests`` sub-package in your module, it will be automatically inspected for test modules.
 Test modules should have a name